Sanelemthembu1/DIY-Arduino-ESP32-Projects/SonicOnArduinoVersion2/README.md

 ## License

 No license file included by default.
 If you want this project to be open source, add a LICENSE (for example, the MIT License).

----

-If you'd like, I can:
-- add a LICENSE (MIT) to the repository,
-- add this README to the project (I will commit it for you),
-- or update pin mappings to target ESP32 specifically.